“Like a low rent Rod Liddle” – Satisfied Reader

 I primarily write about politics, especially stories which touch on economic and personal freedom, civil liberties and the role and behaviour of government.

-In Britain, this makes me a libertarian-leaning voter who doesn’t subscribe to the socially conservative and authoritarian parts of the Conservative or UKIP platforms, though I supported the Conservatives in the 2010 general election and (after much soul-searching) UKIP in 2015.
+In Britain, this makes me a libertarian-leaning voter who doesn’t subscribe to the socially conservative and authoritarian parts of the Conservative or UKIP platforms, though I supported the Conservatives in the 2010 general election, (after much soul-searching) UKIP in 2015 and (despairingly) Conservative again in 2017.

 I have travelled extensively in the United States, spending much of my time in the Mid-West, including a year living in Chicago, as well as time with my wife’s family in south Texas.